Math Doubts

 Outer degree scale

-At left side, the semicircular degree scale is denoted by the numbers from $0$ to $180$ in clockwise direction.
-Hence, it is called the clockwise degree scale.
+At left side, the circular scale is denoted by the numbers from $0$ to $180$ degrees in clockwise direction.
 It is actually displayed above to another scale.
-Hence, it is also called the outer degree scale.
+So, it is called the outer degree scale of protractor and it is also called the clockwise degree scale of a protractor.